Should you join Bluesky?

 Surging trends with Bluesky

 When Twitter first launched, I participated frequently.
-But eventually, I grew tired of micro-post platforms like Twitter about two years ago.
+But eventually, about two years ao, I grew tired of micro-post platforms like Twitter.
 During that time, I was reading a lot about attention fragmentation and became aware that reading short posts like these worsened my ability to consume long-form media, like books.
 In fact, I wrote a whole series about this here: Journey Away from Smartphones.
-If you read Twitter all day and then try to read a book, it’s nearly impossible because the platform rewires your brain to think in short snippets—or so I felt.
+If you read Twitter all day and then try to read a book, it’s nearly impossible because the platform rewires your brain to think in short snippets.
 Nicholas Carr was right on target in his book The Shallows, which I explained at length here.
 Believing that platforms like Twitter contributed to this rewiring, I mostly used Twitter and LinkedIn to share links to my blog posts.
 Of course, one-way conversations aren’t what these platforms are really about.

 I was also aware of the increasing number of people canceled on social media for saying dumb or regrettable things.
 These platforms seemed to offer high risk with little reward.
 One false step, and you could potentially blow up your career.
 I’ve never strayed into an “anything goes” mode on social media anyway, so this wasn’t a major concern for me.
 No one cares about controversies within the field of technical writing.
 Do you think Diátaxis is simply repackaged DITA?
 Is XML unnecessarily verbose?
 Are quick reference guides better as PDFs or web formats?
 No one cares, except for small pockets of technical writers.